SerKnight/face-block/README.md

 ----------------------

 1. `npm run dev`
-2. Boot Ganache desktop app
+2. Boot Ganache desktop app, in the settings *top right* make sure the port is set to `8545`
 4. Open up `http://localhost:8081` -> ipfs will default to 8080, so webpack should increment this by 1 port
 5. Connect `Metamask` to `Ganache`
 	* Open `Metamask` chrome plugin from browser
 	* Click settings dropdown, then `Custom RPC`
-	* Enter `http://localhost:7545` under Custom RPC & Save
+	* Enter `http://localhost:8545` under Custom RPC & Save

 Last things, then we can run the app :)